apiaryio/api-elements.js/README.md

 ### Refract Interface

-Fury.js offers an interface based on the [Refract Project](https://github.com/refractproject/refract-spec) element specification and makes use of the API, resource, and MSON namespaces.
+Fury.js offers an interface based on the [Refract Project](https://github.com/refractproject/refract-spec) element specification and makes use of the API description and data structure namespaces.
 Adapters convert from formats such as API Blueprint into Refract elements and Fury.js exposes these with API-related convenience functionality.
 For example:

 ```js
 import fury from 'fury';